-The nonlinear effects can also be seen by directly showing length-tuning curves (Fig. 11c).
-Each plot shows how the response of the corresponding higher-order neuron varies with the length of the stimulus, when all other stimulus parameters are held at their optimal values.
-The length of the stimulus (relative to the length of the sampling window) is given on the horizontal axis (note the logarithmic scale) and the corresponding response is plotted on the vertical axis.
+the vertical axis.
 Notice how the response of the end-stopped units starts to decrease when the stimulus length increases past its optimal value, eventually falling to zero.
 On the other hand, the response of the unit coding long contours does not decline by any significant degree.
 These results thus show that our model higher-level units have extra-classical properties that make them clearly distinct from standard complex cells.

-It should be noted that those higher-order neurons which represent long contours bear many similarities to 'collator' (or 'collector') units, proposed in the psychophysical literature (Moulden, 1994; Mussap & Levi, 1996).
-Such units are thought to integrate the responses of smaller, collinear filters, to give a more robust estimate of global orientation than could be achieved with elongated linear mechanisms.
-7
+It should be noted that those higher-order neurons which represent long contours bear many similarities to 'collator' (or 'collector') units, proposed in the psychophysical litterature (Mussap and Levi, 1996; Moulden, 1994).
+Such units are thought to integrate the responses of smaller, collinear fi lters, to give a more robust estimate of global orientation than could be achieved with elongated linear mechanisms.g

-3.3.
-Contour integration viewed as top-down inference in the model
+3.3 Contour integration viewed as top-down inference in the model

 A central question in visual neuroscience concerns the computational role of feedback connections.
 It has been suggested that the purpose of feedback is that of using information from higher-order units to modulate lower-level outputs, so as to selectively enhance responses which are consistent with the broader visual context (Lamme, 1995).
-In hierarchical generative models, this is naturally understood as part of the inference process: finding the most likely configuration of the network requires integrating bottom-up evidence with top-down priors at each layer of the network (Hinton & Ghahramani, 1997; Mumford, 1994).
+In hierarchical generative models, this is naturally understood as part of the inference process: Finding the most likely confi guration of the network requires integrating bottom-up evidence with top-down priors at each layer of the network (Mumford, 1994; Hinton and Ghahramani, 1997).

 Why would this kind of feedback inference be useful?
 In many cases, there can be multiple conflicting interpretations of the stimulus even on the lowest level, and top-down feedback is needed to resolve such conflicts.
-In essence, feedback inference computes the most likely interpretation of the scene (Knill & Richards, 1996), combining bottom-up sensory information with top-down priors.
+In essence, feedback inference computes the most likely interpretation of the scene (Knill and Richards, 1996), combining bottom-up sensory information with top-down priors.